adalei1801/blog/index.md

 My name is Ashley, and this is my blog!

-I am a senior in high school and I attend the Brooklyn STEAM Center.
-I am in Full Stack Development and I am  learning Backend Development.
+I am a First Year at Brandeis University.
+I am working towards a Computer Science degree.
 I like to read books and watch movies.

 [Here is the link to my personal website](https://adalei1801.github.io/)

+**Blog Posts:**
 <ul>
   {% for post in site.posts %}
     <li>